-Go back through your photos and find your favorite (or several favorite) photos of you two as a couple.
+Go through your photos and find your favorite (or several favorites) photos of you two as a couple.
 Place the photo in a frame from stores like Marshall’s, T.J.
 Maxx and Target.
 Typically you can find nice frames in those stores without a high price point.

-This is a great way to reminisce on some of your best memories with the person you love sharing your time with the most.
+This is a great way to reminisce about some of your best memories with the person you love sharing your time with the most.

 7. Re-read old love letters together

 Valentine’s Day doesn’t only have to be about creating new memories.
 It’s also a great time to look back on the times the both of you cherish together.

 Scrounge up old love letters and put them in a photo album.
 Then have a fun time going down memory lane with each other.

 This idea is guaranteed to make your Valentine cry – happy tears, of course!